Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 * Tie condition was having mutliple errors including having the "O" signals appearing white in the display when they should have been black ntation with all components.
 * All of the VHDL random number generators we found either only worked in testbench or gave errors in Vivado.
 Eventually, we ended up using a random number generator with our own seed number (487) and we could not use it for our computer.
+*  Issues with delay in the Computer Mode.
+Computer will sometimes play multiple times in a turn.
+It would also play a move even after losing causing a double win because it would move faster than the win signal